Bernard of Alzira: History

 After his death, the bodies of Bernard, Mary, and Grace were buried in Alzira by Mozarabs.
 In 1242, the army of James I of Aragon found his remains, after the conquest of the city, and built a chapel in the place of martyrdom and a temple in Alzira in his memory, which was assigned to the Trinitarian Order.
 In 1262 Pere Ferran donated twenty sous real for the work of the church of San Bernardo.
-In the fifteenth century Gothic table in the Cathedral of Valencia represented the martyrdom of the three brothers.
+In the fifteenth century Gothic table in the Cathedral of Valencia represented the martyrdom of the three siblings.
 The second finding of the relics took place in 1599.
-In 1603, through the intercession of Philip III of Spain, the relics of the saints were transferred to the Poblet Monastery, but the issue that caused this, caused them to be spread also among the town of Carlet and the Real Colegio Seminario del Corpus Christi of Valencia at the request of the then Archbishop Juan de Ribera.
+In 1603, through the intercession of Philip III of Spain, the relics of the saints were transferred to the Poblet Monastery, but later the relics were split among the town of Carlet and the Real Colegio Seminario del Corpus Christi of Valencia at the request of the then Archbishop Juan de Ribera.
 The city of Alzira proclaimed them patrons in 1643.
-Religious iconography shows Saint Bernard of Alzira and his sisters with a nail by piercing the forehead, representing the shape of his martyrdom (though other sources say they were beheaded) carried out the nails that were used to moor their boats in the bank of the Júcar river.
+Religious iconography shows Saint Bernard of Alzira and his sisters with a nail piercing their foreheads, representing the shape of his martyrdom (though other sources say they were beheaded) carried out through nails that were used to moor their boats in the bank of the Júcar river.
 The saint has an altar, with its relics, in the Church of Saint Catherine in Alzira.

 The archdiocese of Valencia celebrates the feast of Saint Bernard of Alzira on July 23 (after the second discovery of relics on July 23, 1599) and proper office for the Kingdom of Valencia and the whole Archdiocese of Valencia by edict of Pope Benedict XIII of September 25, 1725.
 However, the Cistercian order celebrates feast from June 1, 1871.
 Finally, by privilege of the Holy See, the Poblet Monastery has a solemn liturgy in honor of the saint and her sisters each September 2.
 The saint holds the parish of the Pueblo Nuevo village, and the parish is dedicated to sisters Mary and Grace in the city of Valencia and the parish of Patron Saints Bernard, Mary and Grace, in Alzira.